 A Salmonella food poisoning outbreak in Iowa has been linked to chicken salad that was sold at certain Fareway stores, according to a consumer advisory issued by the Iowa Department of Public Health (IDPH) and the Iowa Department of Inspections and Appeals (DIA).
-To date there are 28 confirmed cases of Salmonella in Iowa and 66 suspected cases.
+According to the CDC Final Report on the Fareway Salmonella outbreak (updated April 6, 2018), 240 people in Iowa and 15 people in 7 other states were sickened.
+One woman in Iowa died in this outbreak linked to Fareway chicken salad.

 Lawsuit Filed against Fareway for Salmonella from Chicken Salad